Tecmash: Subsidiaries

-The structure of the holding company JSC "SPC" Tecmash "currently includes 48 organizations of industry of munitions and special chemicals, 47 companies belong to the military–industrial complex and included in the consolidated register of organizations of military-industrial complex of the Russian Federation.
+The structure of the holding company JSC "SPC" Tecmash at one time may have included as many as 48 organizations of the munitions industry and special chemicals, 47 of these companies belong to the military–industrial complex and at one time were included in the consolidated register of organizations of military-industrial complex of the Russian Federation.
 Many enterprises and research institutions that are included in the holding company, have a history that spans several decades.
-The organization of the holding company are located in 15 regions of the Russian Federation.
+The entities of the holding company are located in 15 regions throughout the Russian Federation.